MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/raw-data-export-event-hub.md

 6. Type your **Event Hubs name** and your **Event Hubs resource ID**.

 > [!NOTE]
-> Leaving Event Hub name as empty will create an event hub for each category in the selected namespace (Note: Event-Hub namespaces have a limit of 10 Event-Hubs if you are not using a Dedicated Event Hub Cluster
+> Leaving Event Hub name as empty will create an event hub for each category in the selected namespace.
+Event-Hub namespaces have a limit of 10 Event-Hubs if you are not using a Dedicated Event Hub Cluster.

    In order to get your **Event Hubs resource ID**, go to your Azure Event Hubs namespace page on [Azure](https://ms.portal.azure.com/) > properties tab \> copy the text under **Resource ID**: